ritvij19/Data-Science-Projects/README.md

 # DataAnalysisProjects
-This repository contains the data analysis projects that i have worked on.
+## This repository is the home for all the Data Science or Data Analytics Projects that I have worked on .